Social media can enhance your engagement with users and stakeholders. Identify the audience, purpose and platforms and design content for them.

 Arch A and Pulis S (2019) How to write more accessible social media posts, Australian Network on Disability blog, accessed 13 June 2019.

 Australian Government (n.d.)
-Social media moderation guidelines, australia.gov.au, accessed 19 May 2020.
+Social media moderation guidelines, Australia.gov.au, accessed 19 December 2022.

 Clement J (2020) Device usage of Facebook users worldwide as of July 2020, Statista website, accessed 16 September 2020.